 This is something new I’m trying, but I believe it will help me get to the $3,500 threshold in no time.

-Unless it’s a dire emergency like an infant running out of milk, eat EVERYTHING you brought your prior shopping trip before heading back to the grocery store.
+Unless it’s a dire emergency like an infant running out of milk (hint: if this happens, try Amazon Prime for that free 2-day shipping so you can stay out of the stores), eat EVERYTHING you brought your prior shopping trip before heading back to the grocery store.